Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Conclusions

-Notably, these effects emerge \textit{without} auxiliary objectives: directional concentration, nuisance compression, patterns consistent with a structural bottleneck, and implicit gradient regularization.
-They arise from the {interlocking design} of dynamics-aligned training, shared modulation, and input/output normalization.
-Overall, our theoretical and empirical results suggest that these elements complement each other and support DMA*-SH as a principled approach to discontinuous contextual RL.

 \paragraph{Limitations and Future Work.} DMA*-SH couples context inference to learned dynamics through a shared hypernetwork, so model errors can propagate into the representation and impair adaptation under misspecification or rapidly shifting dynamics.
-Multiplicative modulation is natural for actuator inversion but may be less effective when context modifies rewards or induces non-factorizable policy shifts.
-Hypernetwork capacity is also a practical bottlenecks: too little limits expressiveness, too much can overfit and reduce stability.
-Promising directions include robustness to model uncertainty via ensembles or Bayesian hypernetworks \citep{krueger2017bayesian}, and extensions to reward-modifying contexts via dual hypernetworks or multi-view encoders.
-The observed geometry also motivates adding explicit objectives to strengthen compression/separation \citep{li2024Unicorn,li2024efficient}.
-Finally, real-robot deployments involving actuator degradation or intermittent faults provide natural testbeds for multiplicative modulation and its capacity to handle truly discontinuous dynamics shifts.
+Multiplicative modulation is natural for discontinuous action-effect shifts, but may be less effective when context modifies rewards or induces non-factorizable policy changes.
+Hypernetwork capacity is also a practical bottleneck: too little limits expressiveness, while too much can overfit and reduce stability.